It’s fantastic to see more companies being incorporated by women than ever before.

-In the US only 5.6% of General Partners at VC firms, the ones making the investment decisions, are women.
+The 2022 European Women in VC report states in the UK a whopping 87% of General Partners at VC firms, the ones making the investment decisions, are male.

 “And then you get to a room that is full of investors that are a lot of times male, white middle-class men who would challenge the existence of the gender pay gap to begin with, before you even get to why companies need a solution to it.”

 A study of the TechCrunch annual startup funding competition found that venture capitalists posed different types of questions to male versus female founders.

 They tended to ask men about the potential for gains (promotion questions) and women about the potential for losses (prevention questions).